pryv/dev-site/source/guides/webhooks.md

 ]
 ```

 2. You then need to create the webhook by making an API call on the [webhooks.create](/reference/#create-webhook) route with the necessary parameters.
-In particular, you need to provide the URL over which the HTTP POST requests will be made (See [User identification](#user-identification) on how to allow the service to identify the webhook's account).
+In particular, you need to provide the URL over which the HTTP POST requests will be made (see [User identification](#user-identification) on how to allow the service to identify the webhook's account).
 For example:
 ```json
 {